mutopsy/coglyphr/README.md

 * Contour-based COG (`COG_contour`), based on the method proposed by Kotani and colleagues (2004, 2011)
 * Potential energy-based COG (`COG_potential`), based on the method proposed by Kotani and colleagues (2006)

+For details on each function, refer to [the function references](https://mutopsy.github.io/mutolabr/reference/).

 ## Installation